RomanBoegli/godbbench/README.md

 Three components are required in order to use `goddbench`.
 These are:
 - Docker to run the DBMS instances.
 Technically, these instances can also run somewhere else as long as the IP address and port number is known.
 - The programming language `Go` to execute the tool.
-- The source code of Tool
+- The source code of `godbbench`, i.e. a clone of this repository.

 The following subchapter will give further insights into the setup process.